+The first and third terms on the second line follow from the choice of $B$ and that the maps $\pi_j$ are coarse Lipschitz.
+The middle term follows from the coarse commutativity of the diagram above.
+Since $\pi_i(x) = \pi_i(y)$, the equality on the third line holds.
+This inequality contradicts our choice of $x$ and $y$.
+We conclude that $G^*$ is an open finite-index subgroup of $G$. \end{proof}

-\begin{thm} The direct product of finitely many graphically discrete non-elementary hyperbolic groups is graphically discrete. \end{thm} \begin{proof} Suppose $\Gamma=\Pi_{i=1}^n \Gamma_i$ is product of graphically discrete non-elementary hyperbolic groups and that $\rho:\Gamma\to \Isom(X)$ is a geometric action on a locally finite graph $X$.
-Replacing $\Gamma$ with its quotient by the finite normal subgroup $\ker(\rho)$, we can assume $\rho$ is injective and hence $\Gamma$ can be identified with a subgroup of $G=\Isom(X)$.
+\begin{proof}[Proof of Theorem \ref{thm:dirprod_hyp}] Suppose $\Gamma=\Pi_{i=1}^n \Gamma_i$ is product of graphically discrete non-elementary hyperbolic groups and that $\rho:\Gamma\to \Aut(X)$ is a geometric action on a locally finite graph $X$.
+Let $G = \Aut(X)$.
+We will show $G$ is compact-by-discrete and apply Proposition~\ref{prop:propC}(\ref{item:propC4}).

+Replacing $\Gamma$ with its quotient by the finite normal subgroup $\ker(\rho)$, we can assume $\rho$ is injective and hence $\Gamma$ can be identified with a subgroup of $G$.
 As in Section~\ref{sec:qi}, there is a quasi-isometry $h:X\to \Gamma$ quasi-conjugating the action of $G$ on $X$ to the induced quasi-action $\{f_g\}_{g\in G}$ of $G$ on $\Gamma$.
 We proceed with an argument similar to the proof of \cite[Theorem 6.1]{margolis2022discretisable}.